indaco/svelte-iconoir/README.md

 | size     | `IconSize` | `base`    | Set the attributes `width` and `height`        |
 | altText  | `string`   | icon name | Set the `aria-labelledby` attribute on the svg |

-The underlying properties can also be set and overriden manually, e.g. setting `width` explicitly takes precedence over `size`.
+The underlying properties can also be set and overridden manually, e.g. setting `width` explicitly takes precedence over `size`.

 ```javascript
 /**